GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 By early 2021 there were:
 * 30+ Privacy Sandbox proposals offered by Chrome and others.
 * 400+ participants who joined W3C groups to provide input including the [Improving Web Advertising Business Group](https://www.w3.org/community/web-adv/participants) and the [Privacy Community Group](https://www.w3.org/community/privacycg/participants).
-* 5 API implementations available for testing in Chrome.
+* Five API implementations available for testing in Chrome.

 ## Is the Privacy Sandbox ready yet?